 Adventure Specialist Andrew Browning reviews his 14-day Islands of the South Pacific cruise aboard the 72-guest Oceanic Discoverer, since renamed Coral Discoverer.
-View all of AdventureSmith’s current Pacific Islands expeditions.
+Learn more about AdventureSmith’s current Pacific Islands expeditions.

 In preparation for this voyage in Melanesia I read some books about Explorer’s voyages in the Pacific, as well as more obscure literature on Cargo cults and Melanesian culture.
 If possible, I like to learn a lot about the places I am going before I travel.
 This trip is so remote that I was eager to learn as much as possible about the four countries we would explore over our 13-day expedition cruise.
 I learned much more on the voyage than the books could teach me though.